alishakavene/Skinny-legend-pizza/README.md

 * javascript
 * jquery
 ## Support and contact details
-You can provide feedback or raise any issues/ bugs through the following means https://github.com/alishakavene/akancalculator
+You can provide feedback or raise any issues/ bugs through my Email @ akmunywoki@gmail.com

 Slack me @ alishakavene